mdu02/gci-OSGeo-WMSTutorial/README.md

 1. Download the .exe file from GitHub
 2. Run the .exe file.
 There will be a prompt to allow an Oracle driver to install; click yes.
-3. You should have Docker Toolbox installed.
+3. You should now have Docker Toolbox installed.

 # Obtaining some data